babel/babel/eslint/babel-eslint-parser/README.md

 **babel-eslint** allows you to lint **ALL** valid Babel code with the fantastic [ESLint](https://github.com/eslint/eslint).

-`babel-eslint` is successfully linting [babel core](https://github.com/babel/babel/blob/master/.eslintrc) and many other projects.
+`babel-eslint` is successfully linting babel and many other projects.

 > If there is an issue, first check if it can be reproduced with the regular parser or with the latest versions of `eslint` and `babel-eslint`!